arturoalbero/Material25-26/EN-DWES/PU3/02-introduction-to-functional-programming.md

 In this example, we have a List of Lists of Strings and what we do is to apply the function flatMap so for each list `l` of the listOfLists, we obtain the `stream`.
 It is important to transform the collection into a stream to continue using the stream features.
 Finally, we obtain a list from the stream using `toList()`, a method we will discuse later in the collectors part.

+> **TIP**: The static method List.of() returns an inmutable list.
+If you need to change the values in the future, you should create the list with a regular constructor such as `new ArrayList<>()` and then add the values with its built-in methods.

 In a more complex example, we have a class that contains a collection, like this one:

 ```java